 This type links table records to specific system users.

-The Users relationship requires no additional fields because it automatically uses the system users table as the data source.
+The Users relationship does not require additional fields, since it automatically uses the system users table as the source.

-After selecting and confirming the relationship type, click Add.
-A new row is created in the Data Table Links table, showing two fields for mapping configuration:
+After selecting the relationship type, click Add.
+A new row will be created in the Data Table Links table, showing two fields for mapping configuration:

-Column: Dropdown to select the column in the current Data Table that acts as the foreign key.
+Column: Dropdown to select the column in the current Data Table that will serve as the foreign key.
 This column stores the related record identifier.

-Column in Object: Dropdown to select the corresponding column in the related table, dimension, or users source that acts as the primary key.
+Column in Object: Dropdown to select the matching column in the related table, dimension, or user that will serve as the primary key.

 4. Click Confirm to add the link.

-After confirmation, the relationship is listed in the main table.
+After confirmation, the relationship will be listed in the main table.

 To enable the new Data Table creation mode, follow these steps:

-To work with data tables in T6, the user must have the manager feature Manage the structure of data tables enabled and be in a global group with Manage Explorer and Manage Data Tables enabled.
+To work with data tables in T6, the user must have the manager feature Manage the structure of data tables enabled, and must belong to a global group with Manage Explorer, Manage Data Tables, and Direct Data Access enabled.

-Table: Uses an existing database table as the source;
+Table: Uses an existing database table as a base.

-Query: Uses custom SQL instructions to define the data.
+Query: Uses custom SQL statements to define the data.

 When creating a new data table in T6, use:

-Query for more complex needs that require custom SQL commands.
+Query for complex needs that require custom SQL commands.

 Date;